svylabs/protection-market/WHITEPAPER.md

 - Excluding protection collateral from borrower withdrawals
 - Enforcing junior priority of protection collateral in liquidation
 - Applying protection expiry and decay rules
-- Exposing liquidation outcome data to the protection protocol
+- Exposing liquidation and collateral consumption data

 The protocol itself only coordinates markets, capital flows, and settlement.

 ---

-### 4.2 Liquidation Data Requirements
+### 4.2 Liquidation and Accounting Data Requirements

-For correct settlement, integrations **must provide reliable liquidation data**, either directly from the lending protocol or via an oracle.
+For correct settlement, integrations **must provide reliable accounting data**, either directly from the lending protocol or via an oracle.

 Required data includes:

 - Whether a loan was liquidated or not
-- The timestamp or block number of liquidation
+- Timestamp or block number of liquidation (if any)
-- Whether the liquidation was partial or full
+- Whether liquidation was partial or full
-- (Optional) Final debt repaid and collateral seized
+- Amount of protection collateral consumed

-This data is used exclusively for settlement and fee accounting and does not affect the lending protocol’s native liquidation logic.
+- Remaining protection collateral value at expiry

 ---